 This can include posts related to the employment of staff in the UK and/or European Parliament, including a contribution to a pension scheme, staff training, staff recruitment costs, employer's insurance, staff travel and missions, health and safety costs, redundancy, sickness and maternity cover.

 Staff includes permanent, temporary, special project staff, stagiaires and staff employed jointly with other members.

 Members of staff employed in Brussels and/or Strasbourg are paid directly from the European Parliament.
 Members of staff employed in the UK are paid through a named and independent paying agent.
-Where a member of staff is paid directly from the European Parliament, documentary evidence of payments made to that person and their contract of employment must be provided to the auditor.

 Where the amount remitted from the Parliamentary authorities has exceeded the costs incurred under the Secretarial Assistance Allowance, a surplus may arise.
 This surplus must be repaid to the parliamentary authorities in accordance with the Rules and Regulations of the European Parliament.

 Article 10.1a outlines the reimbursement of Members' travel expenses for journeys to and from Parliament's places of work from their home, known as 'ordinary travel expenses'.